tarcieri/MagicLoader/README.markdown

 MagicLoader
 ===========

-Painless code dependency management.

-Tired of futzing around with require statements everywhere, littering your code with <code>require File.dirname(__FILE__)</code> crap?
 What if you could just point something at a big directory full of code and have everything just automagically load regardless of the dependency structure?

 Wouldn't that be nice?
 Well, now you can!